 When human rights are threatened, says Apick, women “are the first victims.
 We are the ones who have to pay the highest price, particularly in a religious state.”
 Her message to girls growing up in the Middle East?
 “To be strong and educate themselves.
 And they need to know there are a few individuals such as me who will never forget them, who will make sure their stories are spread.”

-More articles in WMC News & Features by Category: Arts and culture, International, Violence against women
+More articles by Category: Arts and culture, International, Violence against women